WilcoxJ/landingPage/README.md

 # Wilco

-Practicing with the Three.js library to create interactive particle effects and geometric shapes.
+Simple landing page using the Three.js library to create interactive particle effects and geometric shapes.

 /js/script.js is where all that takes place.